Our2020View/Our2020View.github.io/macerator.md

 So far, so good.

-More pictures to come...
+More pictures to come when we get out again in the spring...

-More to come...